Undo, Redo shortcut keys for MAC & Windows and other foremost needed Functions:

 In this tutorial, you guys might have looked at the shortcuts for undo, redo.

 You can even repeat the action by pressing F4.

 In this Blog, we have explained how you can use the Shortcut keys for the illustration of how you can undo and redo your work, by using the Undo Shortcut key and making use of the Redo Shortcut Key you can experiment or try the task on your Worksheet.

-What is to be kept in mind is, with the support of the Quick Access Toolbar you’ll be able to show the Undo, Redo, and Repeat commands.
+What is to be keep in mind is, with the support of the Quick Access Toolbar you’ll show the Undo, Redo, and Repeat commands.
 This will make it a lot easier for you to see and understand the history of your changes.